-(b) Graduation Requirements
+b.
+Graduation Requirements

 Military Credit shall not exceed sixty-seven percent (67%) of the total credits required for the academic program or plan in which the veteran/student enrolls.
-Student recipients of Military Credit are required to fulfill all normal graduation requirements, including residency requirements, for their academic program or plan (see Graduation Requirements for Degrees).
+Student recipients of Military Credit are required to fulfill all normal graduation requirements, including residency requirements, for their academic program or plan (see Graduation Requirements for Degrees (p.
+19)).
 Nothing in this military transfer credit policy should be construed otherwise.

-Section 2.09 Credit by Assessment of Prior Learning
+Section 2.09 Credit for Prior Learning

-Procedures: Credit by Assessment of Prior Learning - Procedures.
+Procedures: Credit for Prior Learning - Procedures (p.
+82).